GLOBAL MARKETS-Stocks, euro rise on Greek bailout optimism

 By Walter Brandimarte

-But on Wall Street caution ruled ahead of a long weekend, with U.S. markets closed on Monday for the Presidents Day holiday.
-The S&P 500 rose modestly, extending a rally that has pushed it more than 23 percent higher since an October low, while the technology-rich Nasdaq edged down.
+But on Wall Street key indexes were little changed, as investors mulled the strength of a recent rally that has driven the S&P 500 to a nine-month high.
+Many were also cautious ahead of a long weekend, with U.S. markets closed on Monday for the Presidents Day holiday.

-"The fact the European market is up the Friday before, knowing the U.S. market is off on Monday - it's really a sign that the Greece situation is priced into the market," said Andrew Slimmon, managing director of Global Investment Solutions at Morgan Stanley Smith Barney in Chicago.
+"The trend here is to move higher, in the absence of a crisis coming out of Europe.
+But going into next week, which is when the conclusion (from Greece) is expected, fund managers and traders will be a little bit nervous because our market will be closed on Monday," said Jack DeGan, chief investment officer at Harbor Advisory Corp in Portsmouth, New Hampshire.

+"I wouldn't be surprised if the gains today are muted, or even if we end slightly lower as hedging may feed to the downside."

-World stocks as measured by the benchmark MSCI All-Country World index rose 0.7 percent to their highest since August.
-In Europe, the FTSEurofirst 300 index of top shares closed 0.59 percent higher at 1,083.22 points.
+World stocks as measured by the benchmark MSCI All-Country World index rose 0.7 percent, however, to reach their highest since August.
+In Europe, the FTSEurofirst 300 index of top shares closed 0.59 percent higher at 1,083.22.

-The FTSEurofirst 300 closed out the week with a 1.8 percent gain.
-Bank shares that were among top gainers on Friday were Societe Generale, up 6.5 percent, and Credit Agricole , up 4.7 percent.
+Shares of euro zone banks that are among the most exposed to Greek debt rallied, with Societe Generale up 6.5 percent and Credit Agricole up 4.7 percent.

 "Generally investors are only trading for the short term," said Mark Foulds, head of equity sales at ETX Capital.
 "They are being attracted by the more volatile sectors, such as the banks, which will do well if there is a second Greece bailout."

-U.S. crude oil gained 0.9 percent to settle at $103.24 per barrel, the highest closing price since last May.
-Prices of Brent crude oil fell 0.44 percent to $119.58, however, as investors pocketed profits after four straight sessions of gains.
+U.S. crude oil prices gained 0.7 percent to $103.01 per barrel, although Brent crude oil fell 0.4 percent to $119.56 as investors pocketed profits after four straight sessions of gains.

 "I think we'll get this Greek deal and the euro will edge higher.
 But Greece is clearly not out of the woods and its problems will be revisited many times in coming months," said Paul Robson, currency strategist at RBS.